Philadelphia

 These are some of the most essential visits:

-• Independence National Historic Park: Here you’ll find the Liberty Bell Center and Independence Hall, where the declaration of independence was signed.
-You’ll have to get the ticket at the Independence Visitor Center to visit this hall, (its free and quickly sells out, so we recommend going bright and early).
+• Independence National Historic Park: Here you’ll find the Liberty Bell Center and Independence Hall, where the Declaration of Independence was signed.
+You’ll have to get the ticket at the Independence Visitor Center to visit this hall, (it's free and quickly sells out, so we recommend going bright and early).

 • Franklin Court: Benjamin Franklin is probably Philadelphia’s most famous citizen and Franklin Court is where Benjamin Franklin’s house was.